Top 40 Cooperative Board Games

 Players: 1-4 | Ages: 14+

 Roll Player Adventures is a cooperative storybook game and dice-rolling game where you go on quests and solve dice puzzles.
-It’s meant to give you an RPG feel but with easy character creation and a storybook that does the heavy lifting for the narrative, allowing you to focus on the adventure and decisions.
+It’s meant to give you a co-op RPG feel but with easy character creation and a storybook that does the heavy lifting for the narrative, allowing you to focus on the adventure and decisions.

 Roll Player Adventures takes the excellent dice play found in Roll Player and adds a fun story to play through cooperatively.
 Pretty much everything you do changes how the story plays out, and each hero gives you unique powers to take on the adventures.